rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   We can establish no fact "in itself": it is perhaps nonsense to want
 >   such a thing.
 You say "Everything is subjective": but that is already
 >   an interpretation, the "subject" is not anything given, but something
->   invented and added, something stuck behind\ldots To the extent that
+>   invented and added, something stuck behind...
+To the extent that
 >   the word "knowledge" [*Erkenntnis*] has any sense, the world is knowable:
 >   but it is interpretable differently, it has no sense behind it, but
 >   innumerable senses, "perspectivism".
 It is our needs that interpret the